 NIAIC has direct links with the Medicines and Healthcare products Regulatory Agency (MHRA) who co-ordinate information across the adverse incident centres in England, Scotland, Wales and Northern Ireland for issues concerning medical device safety.
 NIAIC also has links with Estates and Facilities Division - Department of Health UK and other bodies for safety issues concerning non-medical equipment, plant and building items.

-A MDA may come about as a result investigation by any of the UK administrations where the manufacturer can not demonstrate they have taken appropriate action.
+A NatPSA may come about as a result investigation by any of the UK administrations where the manufacturer cannot demonstrate they have taken appropriate action.
 Alternatively they can result through other information received by the MHRA from Competent Authorities around the world.

 Estates and Facilities Alerts